-Hillingdon Circus forms the north western and north eastern corners of land at the junction of Western Avenue and Long Lane and is bounded by the existing A40 Western Avenue to the south.
-The sites are considered to be suitable for residential-led mixed use development.
+Hillingdon Circus forms the north western and north eastern corners of land at the junction of Western Avenue and Long Lane.
+The sites have good access to strategic road links via the A40 and the public transport network.
+As such, they are and is bounded by the existing A40 Western Avenue to the south.
+The sites are considered to be suitable for residentialled mixed use development.

-POLICY SA 14 24: Master Brewer and Hillingdon Circus, Hillingdon
+POLICY SA 14: Master Brewer and Hillingdon Circus, Hillingdon

-The Council will support the development of a mixed use scheme at this site. proposals will be required to that meet the following criteria:
+The Council will support mixed use proposals that meet the following criteria: